RedWolfIntelligence/Open-Source-Security-List-/README.md

   Your Friends
-                James Grandoff, Sean Johns (not the clothing brand), Logan Hicks
+                James Grandoff, Sean Johns (not the clothing brand), Logan Hicks, and Matt Cone